Travel Makes You More Creative (8 reasons why)

 Travel expands my perspectives and pushes my comfort zones.
 It makes me a stronger artist.
 And in this post, I’m sharing exactly how these travel experiences boost creativity.

-So join me, travel farther and become a more global creative.
+So join me, travel more and become an adventuring creative.

 Now let’s do this!